 Even the lumbering US government understands the importance of potassium.
 By January 2020, the FDA will require potassium to be on every nutrition label.

 Unfortunately, most Americans don’t eat nearly enough potassium.
-Only 3% eat the FDA recommended 4.7 grams per day.
+Only 3% eat are getting the 4.7 grams per day recommended by the Institute of Medicine.
 This is why I make such a big deal about potassium.

 Here are some good food sources of potassium:

 - Salmon (624 milligrams per 6 ounce filet)

 - Banana (422 milligrams per banana)